 - Current Refunding

-- Advance Refunding (no longer allowed after 2017)
+- Advance Refunding (no longer allowed on a tax-exempt basis after 2017)

 - Forward Refunding

 - Synthetic Refunding

 The criteria used to evaluate the desirability of entering into a refunding transaction should be influenced by the form of the proposed transaction and should recognize the additional costs, risks, or uncertainties associated with the transaction.
 Refunding transactions should, if possible, be at least \$50 million in size unless issued in combination with a "new money" issue.